Cost to Paint the Exterior of a House in Kansas City (2025–2026 Pricing Guide)

 This method involves adding a markup to the actual cost of materials and labor to arrive at the final price.

-Home Pros Painting uses Square Footage Pricing, Lump Sum Pricing, and Linear Feet Pricing
+Home Pros Painting uses Square Footage, Lump Sum, and Linear Feet Pricing

 As part of the Home Pros Painting methodology, every surface to be painted is calculated on a square foot basis.
 This means literally putting a tape measure (in our case a laser measure) on the entire house exterior.
 There are many people who think they can use the interior livable square footage for their quotes, but that doesn't provide the level of accuracy we require to provide a "no-surprise price" to our customers.